Kumail Nanjiani: Career

 He starred in the Marvel Cinematic Universe film Eternals, as Kingo, which was released on November 5, 2021.
 Nanjiani received widespread attention and went viral after sharing pictures of his body transformation for the shooting of Eternals in 2019.
 Speaking with GQ, he noted how he has since become less comfortable speaking about his body due to the intense amount of attention it received online.
 In March 2021, Nanjiani was announced as cast in an upcoming Obi-Wan Kenobi series for Disney+.
 In February 2020, Nanjiani signed on to star in The Independent, a political thriller to be directed by Amy Rice, though he ultimately dropped out of the role.

 In 2022, Nanjiani starred in the Hulu miniseries Welcome to Chippendales in the lead role of Somen "Steve" Banerjee, the hitman-hiring founder of the Chippendales dance troupe.

 On March 24, 2023, it was confirmed that Nanjiani had joined the cast of Ghostbusters: Frozen Empire.
 He appeared in the film, released on March 22 of the following year, as the character Nadeem Razmaadi / Firemaster.

+In 2024, Nanjiani and his wife Emily V. Gordon formed the production company Winter Coat Films.

 In June 2025, it was announced that Nanjiani would perform at Belly Laughs, a new comedy and food festival in Los Angeles.
 On July 16, it was announced that Nanjiani would play Mary's Husband in the Broadway play Oh, Mary!.
 His run began on August 4, 2025.
+Also in 2025, Nanjiani released the stand-up comedy special Night Thoughts on Hulu.
+In January 2026, Nanjiani was announced as a contestant on the twenty-first series of Taskmaster.

 Personal life

 In 2007, Nanjiani married writer-producer Emily V. Gordon at Chicago City Hall.
-She was the producer of The Meltdown with Jonah and Kumail (2014–2016).
-As of 2022, they resided in Larchmont, Los Angeles.
+She was the producer of The Meltdown with Jonah and Kumail.
+As of 2022, they reside in Larchmont, Los Angeles.

-Nanjiani was raised in a fundamentalist Shiite family and now identifies as an atheist.
+Nanjiani was raised in a Shiite family and now identifies as an atheist.
 Nanjiani is an avid video gamer.

+In 2018, in the wake of president Donald Trump's anti-immigration policies, Nanjiani tweeted: "It took me 15 years to get my Green Card.
+Getting any kind of visa is difficult.
+Becoming a citizen is extremely difficult and rare."
+In a 2025 discussion with American comedian Hasan Minhaj, Nanjiani spoke about being a naturalized citizen of the United States.
+At the 41st Independent Spirit Awards in February 2026, Nanjiani joined a group of celebrities, including Tessa Thompson, Natasha Rothwell, and his wife Emily V. Gordon, in wearing "ICE Out" pins in protest of aggressive immigration enforcement under the second Trump administration.
+The demonstrations came in the wake of the high-profile killings of Renée Good and Alex Pretti in Minneapolis by ICE agents, which sparked widespread national outrage over the agency's tactics.

-Nanjiani is a Democrat.
-In 2023, Nanjiani donated proceeds of the LA Largo show in October 2023 to help fund Doctors Without Borders during the Israel-Gaza war.
+Nanjiani announced he would donate proceeds of his November 2023 Largo show to Doctors Without Borders working in the Gaza war.